JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 ### From Consumer (Litware) point of view

-As shown in the above screenshots, Litware can see the connection in their portal:
+As shown in the above screenshots, Litware can see the connection in their portal like this:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/pe9.png" %}

-We can do very similar process to `manualPrivateLinkServiceConnections` values.
+We can do very similar process to `manualPrivateLinkServiceConnections` values in Private Endpoints.

 Here is example output from that: